Crusty Bread Stand Mixer Recipe

 How to Make Crusty Bread in Your Oven

 Every great loaf of crusty bread begins with a handful of simple ingredients that you probably already have in your pantry – flour, salt, yeast and filtered water.
 Some recipes might include herbs or other flavorings, a little sugar to keep the inside tender—or if you’re making sourdough—a sourdough starter.
 But as a general rule, crusty breads don’t contain eggs, sour cream, butter, cream or any other “softening” ingredients, unlike softer breads like challah.

 Because there are so few ingredients in crusty breads, it’s essential to use the best ingredients possible.
 All-Purpose Flour will work for a crusty bread but using Bread Flour can help create a stronger, chewier bread.

-The ideal way to create crusty bread is by creating steam in your range or wall oven.
-As bread bakes starches on its surface burst and eventually harden, forming a crispy crust.
+The ideal way to create crusty bread is by creating steam in your range or wall oven from KitchenAid brand.
+As bread bakes, starches on its surface burst and eventually harden, forming a crispy crust.
 This is facilitated when steam comes in contact with the baking bread’s surface.
 Baking crusty bread without steam may cook the bread too quickly, creating a burnt, dense bread.
 There are several ways to create steam in your oven – let’s take a look at three of the most popular – a dutch oven, a spray bottle or a water bath.

 TIPS FOR KEEPING BREAD CRISP AFTER IT’S BAKED